create-next-quick

 -

-Clean Project Setup: Automatically removes the default favicon, clears
+Clean Project Setup: Automatically removes

-the public folder, and provides a clean
+the default favicon, clears the public folder, and provides a

 page.tsxandlayout.tsx. - Safe Project Creation: Prevents accidental overwrites by checking if the target directory is empty.